 The incident affected over 140,000 passengers on around a 1000 flights at one of the busiest times of year for the travel industry, with an estimated overall cost of £50m.
 The culprits are still not caught and there is still a £50,000 reward for information leading to their arrest.
 Changes were made immediately after the incident to mitigate against drone disruption around UK airports, with a reported £20m spent on drone defence technology, and an implementation of 5km restriction zones around any airport in the country.

-It was clear to the Police who investigated the incident that whoever was responsible was doing it intentionally, it was not a case of hobby pilot in the wrong place at the wrong time, it was a coordinated attack by some well informed people intended to cause as much disruption as possible.
-However, it did show that any drone pilot could become entangled in the middle of a national crisis if a drone is used irresponsibly or ignorantly, and with the Police becoming very aware of the legalities around drone use, it’s more important than ever to ensure that any drone flight is carried out by a responsible person who will make sure it is flown safely and within the allowed limits.
+It was clear to the police who investigated the incident that whoever was responsible was doing it intentionally.
+It was not a case of hobby pilot in the wrong place at the wrong time, it was a coordinated attack by some well-informed people intending to cause as much disruption as possible.
+However, it did show that any drone pilot could become entangled in the middle of a national crisis if a drone is used irresponsibly or ignorantly, and with the police becoming very aware of the legalities around drone use, it’s more important than ever to ensure that any drone flight is carried out by a responsible person who will make sure it is flown safely and within the allowed limits.

 By using an approved pilot you get the footage you want, without the worries of the potential legal or operational pitfalls.
 There are plenty of hobby pilots who offer their services on social media, I’ve even seen one of them state “rules are made to be broken”!
 You probably wouldn’t employ a gas engineer to change your boiler who didn’t have their CORGI accreditation, so why use a drone pilot who is not approved?

-To make sure you are working safely, legally, and hassle free, use an approved pilot to gain you aerial shots!
+To make sure you are working safely, legally, and hassle free, use an approved pilot to attain your aerial shots!

 Check out some of Quinton's work linked below: